vhcd/vhcd.github.io/_posts/2021-03-25-unity-v-unreal.md

 One of the main difference between Unity and Unreal is their programming language.
 Unity uses C# (and now [Bolt][bolt]), whereas Unreal uses C++ and [Blueprints][bp].

-The C# vs. C++ debate is a whole other topic that I won't get into.
+The C# vs. C++ debate is a whole other topic that I'll gloss over.
 Let's just say that C# certainly is an easier language to get into.
 C++ might have a very slight performance edge, though it's narrowing.
 For us, one important factor was that we had quite a few libraries with C++ classes, so working in a C++ environment makes our life easier by not having to interface our C++ classes to C#.

 [![uebp.png]({{site.baseurl}}/images/uebp.png)][1]

 On the visual programming subject, I was heavily conflicted.
 On the one side, it's easy to use, especially for some researchers that may not be to keen on writing code.
 On the other side, well, [there's a lot of other sides][vpbad].
-Versioning can be difficult, [spaghetti code][spaghet] can take a very literal meaning [messy][hell], etc.
+Versioning can be difficult, [spaghetti code][spaghet] can take a very literal [meaning][hell], etc.

 # CAVE rendering